mariuz/django-book/en/chapter02.rst

     * ``urls.py``: The URLs for this Django project.
 Think of this as the "table of contents" of your Django-powered site.
 At the moment, it's empty.
+    * ``wsgi.py``: A simple default WSGI configuration ,which you can tweak as needed for your project

 Despite their small size, these files already constitute a working Django application.